-Time Series Similarity search with aeon#
+Time Series Similarity Search with aeon¶

-The goal of Time Series Similarity search is to asses the similarities between a time series, denoted as a query q
+The goal of Time Series Similarity Search is to asses the similarities between a time series, denoted as a query q

 of length l